 The insurance company appealed claiming that the jury was not permitted to consider whether the breach by the policyholder was material or whether the insurance carrier suffered prejudice.
 The Fifth District upheld the trial court ruling that no material breach occurred because the insurance company suffered no prejudice.
 The appellate court focused on the extent of cooperation by the policyholders with the insurance company’s investigation of the claims.
 This level of participation with the investigation was sufficient to prevent any prejudice to the insurance company that might have resulted from presenting a sworn proof of loss.

 If your claim has been denied because you failed to submit a sworn proof of loss after you have cooperated with your insurance company’s investigation of the claim, you may still be able to have your loss covered.
-However, a policyholder’s life is much easier when a timely proof of loss is submitted.
-Miami homeowner insurance lawyer J.P.
-Gonzalez-Sirgo welcomes the opportunity to answer your questions and discuss your situation.
-Mr. Gonzalez-Sirgo handles insurance disputes against insurance carriers in Miami and throughout Florida.
-The Law Firm of J.P.
-Gonzalez-Sirgo, P.A. offers free consultations and case evaluations.
-No Recovery, No Lawyer Fees.
-Call 305-461-1095 or Toll Free 1-866-71-CLAIM.
+However, a policyholder is better advised to be pro-active in filing a sworn proof of loss in support of his or her claim.
+This will remove this possible defense from the insurance comapny's arsenal.